 Diatoms are also used in human industry.
 An example of this is diatomaceous earth, a product that consists of the skeletons of diatoms and it is used in filter and purification systems.

-Shown below is a small collection of pictures of diatoms that I found in water samples from the ditches of garden park Nieuw Vredelust and nearby.
+Shown below is a small collection of pictures of diatoms that I found in water samples from various ditches and ponds.

 Diatoms such as Navicula can move.
 It is fascinating to see how they go through the water like boats.
 No wonder that Navicula means 'little ship' in Latin.